Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LgYBDQkiTrk.md

 ### Transcript

-> storm or natural disaster included in the game we actually thought about natural disasters in the beginning we even prototyped some but, they're not in the game now i don't know if they're gonna continue to be in the game or not
+> storm or natural disaster included in the game we actually thought about natural disasters in the beginning we even prototyped some but, they're not in the game now I don't know if they're gonna continue to be in the game or not